Capturing Polysemanticity with PRISM: A Multi-Concept Feature Description Framework: Quantitative Evaluation

 \subsection{Sanity Checks}

 Prior work has shown that LLMs can produce plausible yet unfaithful explanations unrelated to the prompt~\cite{turpin-2023-unfaithful,bentham-2024-chain-of-thought-unfaithfulness,bartsch-2023-self-consistency-under-ambiguity,madsen-2024-are-self-explanations-faithful,huang-2023-can-llms-explain-themselves}.
 Like most feature description methods, our approach relies on LLM-generated feature descriptions.
-To address potential issues of faithfulness, we conduct two sanity checks that assess description reliability under controlled settings.
-Additionally, we provide a sanity check of the polysemanticity scoring in Appendix~\ref{app:sec:polysemantic-random}, and an analysis of the percentile interval in Appendix~\ref{app:sec:percentile-interval}.
+To address potential issues of faithfulness, we conduct two sanity checks that assess description reliability under controlled settings: (1) randomizing sentences within clusters and (2) randomizing cluster descriptions.
+We further evaluate the polysemanticity scoring, examine feature description quality across percentile activation intervals, and analyze relative activations.
+Details on the experimental setup, results, and analysis are provided in Appendix~\ref{app:sec:sanity-checks-results}.

-\paragraph{Random Descriptions Experiment} To test whether our feature descriptions truly capture the concepts of their assigned clusters, we perform an additional randomization of descriptions.
-We reassign feature descriptions by randomly sampling from existing descriptions generated for other features within the same model and collect the associated activations.
-This tests whether explanation quality decreases when descriptions no longer correspond to their clusters, without generating new descriptions.
-To this end, we use the same feature and layer selection as described in Section~\ref{sec:experimental-setup} for GPT-2 XL, which serves as the baseline for non-randomized \method\ performance (see Table~\ref{tab:benchmark} GPT-2 XL, MLP neuron).
-We expect AUC and MAD scores to drop significantly, since the descriptions do not align with the cluster.

-\paragraph{Random Sentences in Clusters} To ensure that the generated feature descriptions are faithful to the tokens and corresponding text samples in the same cluster, we perform a fully randomized counter probe.
-For this sanity check, we replace the percentile sampling in Step 1 of Figure~\ref{fig:feature-description} with random sampling, drawing random sentences and their corresponding activations from the validation set of the \begin{sc}C4 corpus\end{sc}~\cite{raffel-2020-ExploringLimitsTransfer}.
-Since choosing highly activating samples across our random set would bias the random uniform sample distribution, we apply the clustering procedure across all random samples.
-While we maintain the cluster size, all text samples and highlights are shuffled and assigned to random clusters instead.
-Both the assignment of random clusters and highlights limits sample similarity.
-Lastly, we proceed with labeling the randomized clusters.
-Each cluster consists of unrelated texts and highlights, thus, the LLM should be unable to generate a coherent, shared feature description.

-\paragraph{Results} In Table~\ref{tab:sanity-checks}, we present the results of our two sanity checks.
-For both PRISM (max) and PRISM (mean), we report the mean AUC alongside the $95\%$-confidence interval, as well as the mean and standard deviation of the MAD scores.
-While in terms of MAD scores, most results are not significant due to large standard deviation, our results align with our intuition, indicating a consistent drop in MAD score.
-Similarly, we find almost random AUC values compared to the Baseline for both random scenarios.